 Mike joined the US CLIVAR Project Office as Director in January 2011.
 In this role, he is responsible for ensuring all scientific and programmatic coordination activities are completed as guided by the US CLIVAR Scientific Steering Committee (SSC) and supported by the Inter-Agency Group (IAG) of program managers.
 He engages agency managers and fosters interagency dialogue through monthly IAG meetings, which he chairs.
 He supports the SSC and its Panels in the development of a new US CLIVAR Science Plan to identify priority research questions and challenges for the post-2013 era.
 Over the past two decades, Mike has worked to implement climate and global change research programs, having served as program manager in the National Oceanic and Atmospheric Administration’s Office of Global Programs and Climate Program Office, managing the Pan American Climate Studies and CLIVAR Pacific programs, and launching the Climate Prediction Program for the Americas.
 More recently, prior to joining the US CLIVAR Office, he has served as interim program director at the National Science Foundation, Atmospheric and Geospace Sciences Division, assisting in the management of the Climate Research Investment solicitation for Decadal and Regional Prediction Using Earth System Models.

 Kristan Uhlenbrock is the Program Specialist for the US CLIVAR office.
 Her work focuses on managing the program’s communication and outreach activities and providing support to facilitate science planning, program implementation, and interagency coordination.
 Over the years, Kristan has focused on driving communication and outreach to advance ocean science and policy.
 Prior to joining US CLIVAR, she was the Associate Director for Ocean Communication at the Center for American Progress.
 And before that she worked at the American Geophysical Union, the Environmental Protection Agency in the oceans and coastal protection division, and the White House Council on Environmental Quality to develop and advance the National Ocean Policy.
 Kristan received her M.S. in marine science from the University of South Florida College of Marine Science, studying nutrient distributions and their impacts on coastal and estuarine systems, as well as their role in sustaining harmful algal blooms in the Gulf of Mexico.
+She is currently pursuing a master's in science writing from Johns Hopkins University.
 She also holds a B.S. in chemistry.

 Jill is a Project Coordinator with the Joint Office for Science Support (JOSS) which is part of the National Center for Atmospheric Research (NCAR) in Boulder, Colorado.
 Jill has been providing budgetary and administrative support to the US CLIVAR program for 13 years.
 She has bachelor’s degree in Art from San Jose State University and is currently pusuing an MBA.
 Over the last 20 years Jill has been involved in every aspect of private catering, conference planning, and trade show management and has extensive experience executing events ranging in size from 5 to 30,000 attendees.